idhammansyah/idhammansyah/README.md

 I'm 24 years old now.
 My Hobbies are playing football, learning something new, coding and anything what i love.
 If you see this post, Please help me to learning more than i know ya!
 If you wanna touch with me just email to -> Mansyaidham@gmail.com

-I really appreciate if you help me and we can be friends!
+I really appreciate if you help me and we can be friends to share everything we've got!

 Best Regards,